brianrc/acrowithbrian-site-old/content/index.md

 description: This is an og description
 ---

-My name is Brian and I’m a certified Acro Revolution teacher based in Washington, D.C.
-I have over 5 years of experience doing acro, traveling around the United States learning advanced techniques and developing new skills and flows.
-Acro is a passion of mine and a never ending gift of vitality and fun!
+I love acro.
+I am a certified Acro Revolution teacher based in the Washington, D.C. area.
+With over 5 years of experience, I've traveled around the country learning some of the most advanced techniques and developing new skills.
+Now I want to teach you!